emcmanus/flashsdl/README.markdown

 Build libSDL.swc:

-In the repository root (./):
+In the repository root (`./`):

 `gcc flashSDL.c -DFLASH -Isdl/include -Lsdl -lSDL -swc -O3 -o libSDL.swc`

 If all goes well, you'll see libSDL.swc in the repository root.
 This SWC is the Alchemy version of a static library, which you can link against in your Flash application.
-In `./src/` I've included the AS3 side of a test application.
+In `src/` I've included the AS3 side of a test application.

 Make sure libSDL.swc is in your classpath.
 In FlashBuilder you can do this by right clicking the project, selecting "Properties", and "ActionScript Build Path."

-Now that you have linked against the SWC, build `/src/flashsdl.as`.
+Now that you have linked against the SWC, build `src/flashsdl.as`.
 The SWF is the finished test application.

 ##Install##

 Right now this is a manual process.
-After building the library, copy sdl/libSDL.a to your Alchemy /lib directory.
+After building the library, copy `sdl/libSDL.a` to your Alchemy /lib directory.
 Copy all header files in sdl/include to your Alchemy /include file.
 In my setup, this is ~/alchemy/usr/local/[lib/ or include/].

-##Porting your application to use FlashSDL###
+##Porting your SDL application to FlashSDL###

 Perhaps this is best understood by example.
-Examine `/flashsdl.c`.
+Examine `./flashsdl.c`.
 Most immediately you will have to refactor your C application's main loop to run iteratively in the tick() method, assuming you end up using the application scaffolding in `./src/`.

 Make sure you've properly built and installed FlashSDL by building the test application.
 Then try running your application's ./configure.
 You may have to manually alter the build file to successfully compile with Alchemy.

-Once you've successfully compiled without any errors, you may have to flesh out the AS3 scaffolding to polish the application.
+Once you've successfully compiled without any errors, try linking the resuling SWC with the AS3 side of your application, built on `./src/`.